ciaeric/ciaeric.github.io/_posts/2018-09-16-Calculate-Peak-Hour.md

 category: blog
 ---

-I was just recovered from a really bad flu, luckily I got a fun project after recovery and found some new ideas to blog which I see it as a compensation :)
+I was just recovered from a really bad flu, luckily I got a fun project after recovery and found some new ideas to blog which is s a compensation to me:)

 I keep trying to blog solution with real case instead of theories (actually sometime I am not able to explain the theories..lol), so they might use simple method but solve the true problems.